Analysis

 Important

-This analysis is through the Fall 2024 data release by the MLSPA.
+This analysis is current through the Spring 2025 data release by the MLSPA.

 We’ll explore MLS Salaries through history.
 We’ll start with the most recent data, then look back historically.
 A couple of questions that come to mind: